spo0ds/Deep-Dive-into-DEFI/Day61/Day61.md

 I hope to use the loan for irrigation, factory construction, or any other investments that generate more value than they cost to begin with.
 So I can charge interest, and it should be a cut of the value that's been created.
 Let's say I'm charging 10% on the loan and assume all my payout loans are on the best project.
 Also, I'm paying 5% interest on the deposited amount.
 So how much money do I make?

 So I'm making 10% on $9 million, which is $900,000 a year, and I'm paying out 5% of $10 million, which is $500,000.
 That leaves me with $400,000 left over.
 Assume I spent another $100,000 on salaries, security, and other expenses.
 I'm netting $300,000.
 So in the big picture, I'm putting in $1 million every year and making $300,000 by matching up the savings with good investments, and everyone benefits.

+**Income Statement**

+Let's continue with the previous example where I started a bank and matched up savers with an investment opportunity.
+So my balance sheet for the first year is:

+- One million dollars in equity
+- purchased a building (a bank), resulting in a $1 million real estate investment.
+- Collect $10 million in deposits.
+- set a reserve of $1 million.
+- $9 million loan on a good investment
+- Getting 10% interest on a loan
+- Giving 5% interest to savers

+So what happens over the course of the year?
+How much interest income am I going to get?
+Interest income is $900,000, interest expense is $500,000, and operations, maintenance, and salaries are $100,000.
+I'm left with $300,000 in pre-tax earnings.
+So they take 1/3, so it's $100K, and I'm going to be left with $200,000, which is my "net income."
+This is the income statement.
+So what is my balance sheet going to look like at the end of the year?

+$9 million of loans in my assets column
+Spend some money on maintenance so that the building is still worth $1 million.
+Now I have $1.2 million in reserves, and I'm assuming that my level of deposits doesn't change.
+$10 million in deposits
+The difference between total assets and total liabilities is defined as equity.
+So there are $11.2 million in total assets and $10 million in total liabilities.
+So $1.2 million of equity

+I had $1 million of equity, and now I've got $1.2 million of equity.
+So the change in equity is $200,000, which is the same thing as net income.
+A "balance sheet" is just a snapshot of what you have and owe at a given point in time.
+The "Income Statement" tells us what happened over the course of the year.
+It tells how we got from one balance sheet to another.
+It tells you all of your inputs and outputs and where your money went.

+So if you have a positive net income, the balance sheet equity will increase by that amount, and if you have a negative net income, the balance sheet will decrease in a year.
+Net income is the change in equity.
+Your initial equity was $1 million.
+So how much money did you make?
+It grew by $200K.
+So 20% is 200K/1 million.
+It's the "return on equity," which is the same thing as the "change in equity" / "starting equity."